 More serious side effects include diarrhea and vomiting and lack of appetite which could lead to weight loss (if used often).
 If you give your dog Dramamine, and they throw up or have unusual stools, don’t give them another dose.
 Speak to the vet about your pup’s experience for further guidance.

-Natural alternatives to Dramamine
+Alternatives to Dramamine

-There are a few natural medicines your pup can take if they’re not a fit for Dramamine.
+There are a few non-drowsy natural remedies your pup can take if they’re not a fit for Dramamine.
 Ask your vet first, of course.
 Many doggie CBD products claim to help motion sickness.
 It may also ease any fear or anxiety your dog has about riding in cars.
 Remember that there’s no scientific evidence backing up CBD manufacturer’s claims just yet — but studies are in progress.

 Our vets and the AKC recommend scenting your car with lavender or chamomile oil before a car trip.
 Both of those oils can soothe anxiety and motion sickness.
 Just be sure your dog can’t lick where you’ve applied the natural oils.
 A common trick is to dab a cotton ball with the scent and then place it out of your dog’s reach.